 The scalp, ears, nasal cavities, oral cavity, nasopharynx, oropharynx, hypopharynx, and larynx are closely inspected for signs of infection and any other visible lesions.
 Teeth are percussed to detect the exquisite tenderness of root infection.
 The base of the tongue, floor of the mouth, and the thyroid and salivary glands are palpated for masses.

 The breasts and prostate gland are palpated for masses, and the spleen is palpated for enlargement.
-Stool is checked for occult blood, suggestive of a gastrointestinal cancer.
+Stool is checked for occult blood, a possible finding in gastrointestinal tract cancer.

-Other lymph nodes are palpated (eg, axillary, inguinal).
+Other lymph nodes (eg, axillary, inguinal) are palpated.

 A new mass (ie, developing over only a few days), particularly after symptoms of a URI or pharyngitis, suggests benign reactive lymphadenopathy Lymphadenopathy Lymphadenopathy is palpable enlargement of ≥ 1 lymph nodes.
 Diagnosis is clinical.
 Treatment is of the causative disorder.
 (See also Overview of the Lymphatic System.)
 Lymph nodes are present... read more .
 An acute tender mass suggests lymphadenitis Lymphadenitis Lymphadenitis is an acute infection of one or more lymph nodes.
 Symptoms include pain, tenderness, and lymph node enlargement.
 Diagnosis is typically clinical.
 Treatment is usually empiric.... read more or an infected dermoid cyst.

 A chronic mass in younger patients suggests a cyst.
-A non-midline mass in older patients, particularly those with risk factors, should be considered cancer until proven otherwise; a midline mass is likely of thyroid origin (benign or malignant).
+A non-midline mass in older patients, particularly those with risk factors, should be considered cancer until proven otherwise; a midline mass is likely to originate in the thyroid and may be benign or malignant.

-Pain, tenderness, or both in the mass suggest inflammation (particularly infectious), whereas a painless mass suggests a cyst or tumor.
-A hard, fixed, nontender mass suggests cancer, whereas rubbery consistency and mobility suggest otherwise.
+Pain, tenderness, or both in the mass suggest inflammation (particularly infectious); a painless mass suggests a cyst or tumor.
+A hard, fixed, nontender mass suggests cancer; rubbery consistency and mobility suggest a benign cause.

 Generalized adenopathy and splenomegaly suggest infectious mononucleosis Infectious Mononucleosis Infectious mononucleosis is caused by Epstein-Barr virus (EBV, human herpesvirus type 4) and is characterized by fatigue, fever, pharyngitis, and lymphadenopathy.
 Fatigue may persist weeks or... read more or a lymphoreticular cancer.
 Generalized adenopathy alone may suggest HIV Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more infection, particularly in those with risk factors.